xiangzhennan/shitcode-web/portfolio/UX/README.md

 <a name="_5.2"></a>
 ### - Wireframe: question page

-The question page is to show questions and right answer of each question.
+The question page is to show quiz questions and right answer of each question after a player choose an option.

 The initial design of question page is drawn as below.

 <img src="img/question1.png" width="700" />

 The first version of question page is show as below.
 - There is navigation bar on the top to show the progress.
 - The shitcode type is a hint of this question.
 - The player should choose one answer from two option boxes.
+-
 <img src="img/question2.png" width="700" />

 The final version of question page is show as below.
 It renders color of the page and adds cute shit logo on the navigation bar.

 <img src="img/question3.png" width="700" />

 The option box chosen by player will be highlighted as below.

 <img src="img/question4.png" width="700" />

 If the player don't choose an answer but directly click "confirm" button, a prompt box will pop up to give a reminder.

 <img src="img/question5.png" width="700" />

 After confirming, the page will show